Tessa Tamplin: Return to Newcastle Jets

 After one season in Switzerland, Tamplin returned to Australia and signed once more with Newcastle Jets.

+At the end of the season, Tamplin was set to join Charlestown Azzurri, but instead spent time out of the game to rehab her leg injury, which had restricted her to 6 appearances for Newcastle Jets.

 International career

 Tamplin is a dual national holding both Australian and Dutch citizenship.
 Tamplin was a member of Australia's underage teams including being a member of the 2019 AFC U-19 Women's Championship and the 2016/17 AFC U-16 Women's Championship.
 She also took part in the Future Matilda Program in 2018 and 2019.